Short stories for sophisticated young readers of whatever age; some wacky and humorous, some that will produce anxiety . . .

 Themes range from a guy forced into a western-style duel in a southwestern desert, a Pakistani slum kid being indoctrinated to blow himself up, a starving cat giving his rescuer a lesson in commitment, a farmer being questioned by one of his cows who was sent by the herd elders to ask some stiff questions, to mention a few.
 The softcover book costs $8.50 plus shipping, less than five bucks, and the e-book costs $2.00.

-The three books to follow are another volume of short stories, for a more mature audience audience, called Slightly Bent, which might give away the thrust of its material.
+The three books to follow are another volume of short stories, for a more mature audience, called Slightly Bent, which might give away the thrust of its material.
 Then there follows a book on Artificial Intelligence called Humang/A Cautionary tale of Free-Range Artificial Intelligence.
 This probes the near future when power begins to shift from human hands into those of the entities called AIs.
-The last book is a lengthy novel on a relationship gone south, called The Whammy, in which a man, after having undergone an uncomfortable session with a stage hypnotist, uses this to precipitate the divorce that he wants but is afraid of going through the usual court process for the heavy losses he’ll incur that way.
+The last book is a lengthy novel on a relationship gone south, called The Whammy, in which a man, after having undergone an uncomfortable session with a stage hypnotist, uses this to precipitate the divorce that he wants but is afraid of the heavy losses he’ll incur by going through the usual court process.